afloesch/rfactor2-server-setup/README.md

 ./steamcmd +login anonymous +workshop_download_item 365960 WORKSHOP_ITEM_ID +quit
 ```

+> Note: if the terminal hangs while downloading a mod make sure the terminal window is focused and hit the enter key and the terminal should exit steamcmd.

 Use the above steam command for every workshop mod you want to use, and they will end up in the `C:\steamcmd\steamapps\workshop\content\365960` folder.
 If you look at the files you will see they are all *.rfcmp files.
 You need to copy all these files into the `C:\rfactor2-dedicated\Packages` folder.
 Here's a powershell command that will copy over all .rfcmp files to the packages folder:

 ```shell